Arnol

-Arnol (Àrnoil) is a small village typical of many settlements of the west coast of the Isle of Lewis, in the Outer Hebrides, Scotland.
+Arnol (Àrnol) is a small village typical of many settlements of the west coast of the Isle of Lewis, in the Outer Hebrides, Scotland.
 Arnol is within the parish of Barvas, and is situated on the A858.

 Once a thriving township with over forty crofts, it now has a population of about 100 and supports a much lower number of active crofters.
 It is the location of the Blackhouse Museum, owned by Historic Environment Scotland.

 History

 The township of Arnol has been moved at least three times in the last two hundred years with materials for buildings being robbed and re-used from earlier structures.
 The early 19th century settlement was actually on the coast but later it was moved inland, closer to the main road.
 Few of the surviving buildings were lived in for more than 50 years and during that time many were considerably modified, extended and partially rebuilt.